chartingshow/crypto-firewall/DISCRIMINATION_POLICY.md

 gender reassignment, religion or belief.
 It can involve a single incident or may be persistent and may be directed towards one or more individuals.

-Summer CMS does not tolerate acts of harassment committed by team members, or by third parties against its team members.
+Charting Show does not tolerate acts of harassment committed by team members, or by third parties against its team members.
 Please note that harassment can be a criminal offence, punishable by fines and even imprisonment.
 Harassment is unacceptable both in the work place and in any work-related setting outside of the work place such as business trips or business-related social events.

-If you have been subject to, or have witnessed, any acts of harassment on and/or off Summer CMS's premises you may use this procedure to make a complaint.
+If you have been subject to, or have witnessed, any acts of harassment on and/or off Charting Show's premises you may use this procedure to make a complaint.

 ### 2. Scope

-This policy applies equally to full time and part time team members on a substantive or fixed-term contract and to associated persons who work for Summer CMS such as secondees, agency staff, contractors and others employed under a contract of service.
+This policy applies equally to full time and part time team members on a substantive or fixed-term contract and to associated persons who work for Charting Show such as secondees, agency staff, contractors and others employed under a contract of service.

 ### 3. Unacceptable behaviour